 Publish on Google Play Books Today!

-We can’t wait to see your ebooks in Google’s global sales channels!
+We are excited to see and read ebooks from you in Google’s global sales channels and reader apps.

 To get started, sign up for a PublishDrive account today.
 You can keep 100% of your royalties, and you’ll have access to author tools, like ebook promos, royalty splitting for co-authored books, and more.